QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Introduction

 Nonlinear, ultrafast spectroscopy has emerged as powerful experimental tool for probing coherent, light-induced processes in the condensed phase. \cite{doi:10.1146/annurev-physchem-040513-103623, SrimathKandada2022Homogeneous, OGILVIE2009249, doi:10.1146/annurev.physchem.51.1.691, doi:10.1146/annurev.physchem.54.011002.103907, doi:10.1021/jacs.9b10533} In this technique, one prepares a sequence of ultra-narrow (in time) optical pulses, with specific phase matching conditions, that induce a macroscopic polarization response.
 This polarization is directly linked to the time-evolution of the sample under investigation.
 By varying the time intervals between phase-matched pulses one can develop a multi-dimensional map correlating the absorption at one time with emission at some later time.
 By comparing the experimental signals against robust theoretical models, one can gain tremendous insight into the inner quantum dynamics of a complex system.

 The field itself is mature and two textbook-level works are considered as the general introduction in this field. \cite{Mukamel1995,hamm_zanni_2d_spectroscopy_2011} However, setting up and performing accurate quantum simulations of complex systems, along with their interaction with the thermal environment has long been the purview of theoretical groups.
 As a result, the community currently lacks a universal and portable code for performing such simulations.
 We present our implementation of a general platform for computing the ultrafast optical response for a generalized system that can be described in terms of a model Hamiltonian in contact with a dissipative environment.
-Our code, written in Python 3, leverages the open-source QuTip quantum simulation package\cite{QuTip2}, allows the user a straightforward way to automatically generate and compute non-linear responses as specified by a double-sided Feynman diagram given as input.
+Our platform can simulate a wide range of molecular and condensed matter systems with finite-dimensional model Hamiltonians.
+It offers simulation capabilities across a broad spectral range (from NMR to UV-Vis), encompassing various transitions such as electronic, vibrational, rotational, and more.
+Our code, written in Python 3, leverages the open-source QuTip quantum simulation package.\cite{QuTip2} It provides the user with a straightforward way to automatically generate and compute non-linear responses, as specified by a double-sided Feynman diagram given as input.
+The double-sided diagrams are created using the Automatic Feynman Diagram Generator within the UFSS package, tailored to the desired phase-matching or phase-cycling condition.\cite{UFSS1, UFSS2}

+Our platform currently simulates non-linear responses in the impulsive regime, applicable to a significant number of ultra-fast optics experiments.
+However, this simulation does not include electric field polarization.
+Future releases will enhance the capabilities by covering both the non-impulsive regime and resolving electric field polarization.